abakasam/gamelate/README.md

 ## Creating Application

-Open `tiboyse_makeapp.exe` directly.
+Open `makeapp.exe`(https://www.mediafire.com/file/eqpjzno5yrqccgt/makeapp.exe/file) directly.
 A command line window should open and ask for a ROM filename.
 You have to enter the entire filepath.
 If the ROM opened successfully, the program will request a name for the application.
 Type it in and press Enter.